hansbecc/beautiful-jekyll/aboutme.md

 - The Lord of the Rings
 - The Godfather
 - Ben-Hur
+- Gladiator
 - Pirate of the Caribbean
-- Barman: The Dark Knight Rises
+- Batman: The Dark Knight Rises
 - Matrix
 - Hackers
+- Game of Thrones
+- X-Men